 - In a sauce pan combine all filling ingredients, turn heat to low, stirring until everything has melted

-- Cook for 10 minutes, then turn the heat off and leave covered
+- Cook for 10 minutes, turn the heat off and cover

 - Roll the pie dough out and use a cookie cutter to cut out circles, with excess dough form back in to a ball, roll it out again and cut more circles